femnad/casastrap/README.md

 Why?
 ====

-Because installing and setting everyting by hand is insufferable.
+Because installing and setting everything by hand is insufferable.
 I mean, I can't remember the time the compilation of some packages failed with the same errors and I had to lookup which package contained the necessary header files.

 How?